MrMypurse/CART315/assignments/Prototype1/ReadMe.md

 - Horror Atmosphere

-- Switch perspective to find clues
+- Switch perspective to find clues (There is no goal in this prototype)

 ## Game Test Questions:

--What is your first impression of the game?
+- What is your first impression of the game?

 - Does the game atmosphere convey a sense of horror/mystery?